 He has been supported by a number of awards, grants and fellowships, including from Americorps, the Jack Kent Cooke Foundation, Nancy Lurie Marks Foundation, Tylenol Foundation, National Institutes of Health, National Institute of Allergy and Infectious Diseases, Howard Hughes Medical Institute, Harvard Pluralism Project, Harvard Mind/Brain/Behavior Interfaculty Initiative, John Templeton Foundation, and USA Today.

-Dr. Haque's research and ideas have been covered by and appeared in a number of popular media venues, including ABC News, Atlantic Monthly, BBC, Boston Globe, Bloomberg Businessweek, Forbes, Harvard Magazine, Los Angeles Times, The New Republic, NPR, Psychology Today, Science, Scientific American, Washington Post, and Wired Magazine.
+His work has been covered in a number of international media venues, including ABC News, Atlantic Monthly, BBC, Boston Globe, Bloomberg Businessweek, Forbes, Harvard Gazette, Harvard Magazine, Los Angeles Times, NPR, Psychology Today, Pacific Standard, Science Magazine, and the Washington Post.